BAM-File-Transfer/BAM/Working Prototype.md

   - Occasional font changes on render
 - The text font takes a split-second to download when loading the page for the first time.
   A placeholder font may be visible for a split-second while the font downloads.
+- When multiple BAM!s happen in the same spot in quick succession, the receiver of the second BAM! (chronologically) will receive the files of the Sender in the first BAM!.
+This is because the database returns the oldest Sender entry within the given thresholds.
+  - The fix for this is to have the database return the Sender data that has the closest time value.